TheshadowLP/Frostbound/readme.md

 Arcane Mysteries - Secrets of the World is **ONLY** found on [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/arcanemysteries) or our **OFFICIAL** [GitHub](https://github.com/TheshadowLP/Forge-Shadow-1.20.1).
 Anywhere else is not official, and not us.
-Only download using the above links. <br>
+Refrain from downloading from other sources than the above links. <br>
 **Arcane Mysteries - Secrets of the World Distribution does allow 3rd parties.**

 # About the Mod